-The main novelty of this survey, compared with previous ones, is that it will include Year 3 children who were born very prematurely, in order to find out more about any learning difficulties they may experience.
+The main novelty of this survey, compared with previous ones, is that it has included Year 3 children who were born very prematurely, in order to find out more about any learning difficulties they may experience.

-The school surveys are designed with the approval by the French Ministry of National Education and overseen by the French Data Protection Authority (CNIL).
+The school surveys has been designed with the approval by the French Ministry of National Education and overseen by the French Data Protection Authority (CNIL).

-The children will be given the exercises to do in the classroom during the first term of the school year, between September and December 2020.
+The children has been given the exercises to do in the classroom during the first term of the school year, between September and December 2020.

-The parents of the Elfe children, who will generally be in their fourth year of primary school, will be asked whether they agree with this school survey in principle and whether they wish their child’s teacher to be involved.
+The parents of the Elfe children, who were generally in their fourth year of primary school, have been asked whether they agreed with this school survey in principle and whether they wished their child’s teacher to be involved.

-Those teachers who are requested to do so by the parents will fill in a mini-questionnaire about the Elfe child in their class and administer exercises to test his or her learning in French and mathematics.
-To avoid singling out individual children, while at the same time keeping things simple for the teacher, these exercises will also be performed by three other randomly selected children.
+Those teachers who have been requested to do so by the parents filled in a mini-questionnaire about the Elfe child in their class and administer exercises to test his or her learning in French and mathematics.
+To avoid singling out individual children, while at the same time keeping things simple for the teacher, these exercises have also been performed by three other randomly selected children.